Liwonde: Economy

 Liwonde's economy is basically agricultural, centered on the production of corn flour, tomatoes, onions, cabbage, bananas, pumpkins, cassava, sweet potatoes, Irish potatoes, sugar cane, rice and beans.
-There is also an important breeding of goats for meat consumption, as well as poultry breeding for egg consumption.
+Goats are bred for meat, and poultry are bred for their eggs.

-As a regional hub for neighboring towns, Liwonde is home to retail shopping centers such as PTC, McConnell's and Euro Superette, which supply the town with food, sundries and beverages.
+Shopping centers in the area include PTC, McConnell's and Euro Superette.

 Infrastructure

 In 2002, the town had a residential supply of water and electricity, but it was not available to the majority of the population.
 There was also landline and mobile telephony, with signal failures.
 Liwonde also had a hospital.

 The town has a railway station on the Nacala railway, under concession of Central East African Railways.
 The town of Liwonde has one of the most important railway stations on the Nacala railway, linking Mwanza and Nkaya (west) to Nayuchi and Port of Nacala (east).